 Continuing education for all members of the Board is conducted primarily on an informal basis.
 As part of the continuing education of directors, presentations are made at Board meetings by management on new developments which may impact upon the Company and its business.
-In addition, directors receive periodic one-on-one presentations from management and are provided with the opportunity to meet with corporate officers outside of formal Board meetings to discuss and better understand the business.
-Directors also visit, from time to time, the underground mine and above ground operations at each of the Company's producing assets.
+In addition, directors receive periodic one-on-one presentations from management and are provided with the opportunity to meet with members of the executive team outside of formal Board meetings to discuss and better understand the business.
+Directors also visit, from time to time, the mine sites at each of the Company's producing assets.

-Board members are encouraged to communicate with management and the Company's auditors, to keep themselves current with industry trends and developments, and to attend related industry seminars at no/minimal cost to the directors.
+Board members are encouraged to communicate with management and the Company's auditors, to keep themselves current with industry trends and developments, and to attend related industry seminars at no/minimal cost to the Board members.